tarikalim/NER/README.md

 ## Important Note

 - The model is trained on **GPU**, you must specify the pytorch version according to your system, requirements.txt file doesn't include pytorch file!
-- For CUDA 12.1 related command is: pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
+When you run the script, it will ask you the cuda version

 ---

 ## Input and Output